 Data

-To assess spatial and temporal patterns in groundfish communities we used fisheries independent surveys conducted by the Alaska Fisheries Science Center (AFSC) between 1984 and 2015.
-This AFSC dataset has used the same methodology over the time series (stratified random sampling design, with the same bottom trawl sampling gear throughout the time series (Armistead & Nichol 1990, Stauffer 2004).
-The average latitude and longitude of survey tows were used to represent the spatial locations of each sample, and these values were converted to ALBERS PROJECTION which is appropriate for the Gulf of Alaska (need to dig out methods for Albers projection from Blake).
-We focus on shallow waters and restrict our analysis to trawls conducted shallower than 600m.
-In total, we included 7601 individual hauls between 1984 and 2015.
+To assess spatial and temporal patterns in groundfish communities we used fisheries independent surveys by the Alaska Fisheries Science Center (AFSC), conducted between 1984 and 2015.
+The AFSC used the same sampling methodology and bottom trawl gear over the entire time series (stratified random sampling design, (Armistead & Nichol 1990, Stauffer 2004)).
+The mean latitude and longitude coordinates of each survey tow were converted to a Cartesian coordinate system (Alaska Albers equal area conic), which was compatible with existing EVOS geospatial data layers, and conserves area and distance for accurate spatial calculations.
+We limited our analyses to trawls set at depths shallower than 600m, which numbered 7601 individual hauls between 1984 and 2015.

 We applied our models to 53 species groups.
 These groups represent species that were observed in at least 3% of the tows (>230 tows).
 53 of these groups represent individual species and 3 represent species complexes that were not identified to species separately during field sampling throughout the survey extent (Table S1).
 For brevity, we refer to these species and species-groups simply as “species” subsequently.